robomotionio/robomotion-tutorials/tutorials/packages.md

-#### Packages
-Flow Designer provides you the default nodes.
+Flow Designer provides you the default packages like Browser, Excel, FTP, Net etc.

-If you need more you can install a package within the flow designer to add more nodes to your node palette.
+For more integrations you can install a package to your node palette from the Flow Designer.

 Just click the package icon to see the list of packages you can install.

 ![Packages](https://raw.githubusercontent.com/robomotionio/robomotion-tutorials/master/images/packages.png)

 #### Extending Packages
 This is optional and you do not need to write your own package.
-But if you need to Robomotion makes it possible to write your own package with your programming language of choice.
+But if you need to, Robomotion makes it possible to write your own packages with your programming language of choice.

 Robomotion supports 4 different programming languages: